GoFetchDeliveries/Tasks/ISSUE_TEMPLATE.md

 Describe how the app actually behaves.

+## Screenshots

-*Note*: screenshots could be very helpful to understand and reproduce the problem.
+Screenshots could be very helpful to understand and reproduce the problem or describe the new feature.
+To add an image, simply drag an image into the description field.